 If you lean towards more traditional destinations in Peru, you can choose Cusco or perhaps hang out in Puno by Lake Titicaca.

 There are many things to do during the Christmas holidays in Peru.
 But what about New Year’s?
 How’s it celebrated?
-Is it worth visiting?
+Is it worth visiting during this time?

 New Year's Eve is probably the biggest party in Peru.
 By this time, young Peruvians have spent a fair amount of time with their families and are ready to hang out in the streets.